INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Methods for Implicit Neural Frequency Response Field

 \subsection{Spectral Supervision}

-A key contribution of our framework lies in how we supervise the learning of complex acoustic responses in the frequency domain.
-Rather than predicting time-domain impulse responses and deriving frequency behavior indirectly—as in prior works—we operate entirely in the spectral domain and define a suite of loss functions that target perceptual alignment, hardware-aware weighting, and physically consistent attenuation.
-Let $H(f) \in \mathbb{C}$ and $\hat{H}(f) \in \mathbb{C}$ denote the ground-truth and predicted complex frequency responses at a receiver, and let $w(f) \geq 0$ denote a frequency-specific weight that can encode hardware or perceptual importance.
+A central design choice in our framework lies in how we supervise the learning of complex acoustic responses in the frequency domain.
+Rather than ultimately predicting time-domain impulse responses and deriving frequency behavior indirectly—as in prior works—we operate entirely in the spectral domain and define a suite of loss functions that target perceptual alignment, hardware-aware weighting, and physically consistent attenuation.
+Let $H(f)$, $\hat{H}(f) \in \mathbb{C}$ denote the ground-truth and predicted complex frequency responses at a receiver, and let $w(f) \geq 0$ denote a frequency-dependent weight that can encode hardware or perceptual importance.

-\paragraph{Weighted complex, magnitude, and phase losses.} We decompose the spectral supervision into three complementary terms: one for the real and imaginary parts (denoted by $Re[.]$ and $Im[.]$), one for the magnitude, and one for phase.
-These jointly ensure accurate complex-valued reconstruction while allowing flexible emphasis through $W_{spec}(f)$, $W_{mag}(f)$ and $W_{phase}(f)$:
+\textbf{Weighted complex, magnitude, and phase losses.} We decompose the spectral supervision into three complementary terms: one for the real and imaginary parts (denoted by $\Re[\cdot]$ and $\Im[\cdot]$), one for the magnitude, and one for phase.
+These jointly ensure accurate complex-valued reconstruction while allowing flexible emphasis through $W_{\text{spec}}(f)$, $W_{\text{mag}}(f)$ and $W_{\text{phase}}(f)$:

 These losses provide fine-grained frequency-level control.
 For example, frequencies in crossover regions of a speaker can be downweighted to avoid unstable learning, while perceptually important midbands can be emphasized.